Healthy Grocery List

 - Bring your grocery list with you to keep you on track.
 Failing to plan often results in purchasing many things you don’t need or actually intend to eat… like that 2 lb. container of spinach that you swear you’re going to eat every time.

 - Shop on a full stomach.
-Heading into the grocery store hungry usually produces the same results as the scenario in #1.
+Heading into the grocery store hungry usually produces the same results as shopping without a list.
 Additionally, we are less inclined to make the best food choices when we’re hungry.